Vasse, Western Australia

 The population of Vasse was around 75 according to a 2001 estimate.
 It was predominantly a farming area until the establishment of a housing estate in 2004.
 Along with the government primary school, Vasse is also serviced by a high school at Cape Naturaliste College (established in 2008).
+On 1 August 2023, the boundary between Vasse and Kealy was moved north to Bussell Highway for easier recognition.